A Week in Pembrokeshire

 FRIDAY 15TH SEPTEMBER We arrived at 5p.m. and decided to take a walk to stretch our travel weary legs

-Isaf (Lower House), we walked across the fields, beyond the garden wall.
+From the flat, named Ty Isaf (Lower House), we walked across the fields, beyond the garden wall.

-beyond that we could see the coast but we couldn't find a way through until we realised that we had taken the wrong path.
+Woods stretched for miles and beyond that we could see the coast but we couldn't find a way through until we realised that we had taken the wrong path.
 To go through the woods at this time would have been a little foolish as it was beginning to get dark.
 We returned to the flat, unpacked and watched a wren flitting in and out of the clematis on the garden wall.
-The dragon beside the pond looked friendly enough and being the national emblem of Wales was in the right place providing a focal point to the garden pond.
+The dragon beside the pond looked friendly enough and

 The garden is interesting with many stone ornaments and unusual features.
 A "Monet" bridge leads the way across into open fields and the duck pond, although dry, acts as a chicken coup.